vmgdimmick/Mini-Project-1/README.md

 By combining these approaches, we aim to gain insight into what drives employee engagement and where organizations can make improvements.

+# Productivity Research: Satisfaction & Characteristics
+- Satisfaction:
+   - Productive work environments foster productivity, improve moral, promotes collaboration, and fosters growth
+   - Happy and engaged employees are often more productive
+   - Slack's latest annual survey (The State of Work 2023) found that more than 8/10 (82%) said feeling happy and engaged during work was key driver of productivity
+   - Microsoft found in the latest work trend index found that lacking clear goals and feeling uninspired were among the top obstacles in the workspace
+   - A Univeristy of Oxford's Business School found happy workers to be 13% more productive while the University of Warwick found 12%
+   - A Gallup report in 2022 found that 60% of the global population reported feeling emotionally detached at work while 19% claimed to be miserable
+- Characteristics:
+   - Productive atmosphere
+   - Open and Honest communication
+   - Compassionate Team Members
+   - Positive reinforcement
+      - Wage Bonuses
+      - Catered Lunches
+      - Traveling
+      - Raises
+      - Reserved Parking
+   - Growth Opportunities
+   - Positive Thinking
+   - Good Work-Life Balance

 ### Overview of Neural Network Model ###
 This neural network model predicts employee job satisfaction based on key factors including business travel frequency, distance from home, years at company, and age.